Taking an online course should be more than sitting in front of a computer — real engagement involves becoming a part of the community of learners.

 Online learning communities can be educationally and personally fulfilling when students approach their courses with a commitment to initiate, respect, value, and fully engage in the material, dialogues, and group work.
 Much has been written about the importance of the relationship between students and faculty in online courses.
 More and more attention is being given to the tremendous influence of the online peer community.

 The concept of peer learning recognizes that students are an important source of knowledge in addition to faculty and course material.
 Students are not passive receptacles to be filled with information, instead, they are active learners.
 Being a member of a learning community means engaging in reciprocal learning activities, soaking in new ideas and sharing perspectives and experiences to make meaning of the information.
 Learning happens through discussion, reflection, collaborative teamwork, and most importantly, taking initiative and responsibility to listen, question, and think critically within the community of fellow learners.

+Asynchronous learning in online classes allows students to reflect and think about their responses prior to voicing them.
 Students learn a great deal by explaining their ideas to others and by participating in activities in which they can learn from their peers.
 They develop skills in organizing and planning learning activities, working collaboratively with others, giving and receiving feedback and evaluating their own learning.
-(Boud, 2002, np)
+(Boud, Peer Learning in Higher Education)

 - These relationships help me when I am struggling in courses.
 Having strong relationships with my classmates is an important support system — they can totally relate to my experience.